There’s No Business Like Snow Business

 You have two choices 1) stay in sunny England and get soaked and miserable or 2) head for the slopes of Europe’s best ski resorts and work and play where other people only dream of being!

-Growing up in Cape Town, Efrem Leigh, the managing director of www.findaskijob.com, a leading ski recruitment specialist, had never seen snow until he came back to live in England and he soon got a taste for the slopes in his late twenties when he worked in Val d’Isere in France as a chalet hotel manager.
+Growing up in Cape Town, Efrem Leigh, a leading ski recruitment specialist, had never seen snow until he came back to live in England and he soon got a taste for the slopes in his late twenties when he worked in Val d’Isere in France as a chalet hotel manager.

-He says ‘It’s never too late to get a ski job. www.findaskijob.com can help you to secure your place on the slopes.
+He says ‘It’s never too late to get a ski job.
 Ski companies start recruiting staff at the beginning of the summer, some as early as May/June and they complete their teams with key personnel such as chalet hosts, chefs, reps, nannies and managers positions all through the summer.

 Most of the general jobs get filled very quickly in the early summer, so if you are not sure what you want to do start applying now.
 General jobs range from kitchen porters or plongeurs, hotel hosts, bar staff and assistant chalet hosts.
 There is a lot of competition for these sought after jobs, so if you have some restaurant or bar waiting, chambermaiding, bar or kitchen experience you will set your self apart from others when applying or even at an interview.
 A language skill will also be a requirement if you are looking to work in a public bar or restaurant.

 Most employers will offer you your accommodation, food, ski pass, ski gear, insurance, uniform and transport to and from the resort as part of your package.
-Wages are on average between £50 and £75* per week for general jobs, with chalet hosts paying between £60 and £100 per week depending on the size of the chalet and your skills.
-Chefs and managers can earn between £100 and £200 per week.
-This may not seem much but all your other costs are paid so this is money at your disposal!
-Most companies will pay your salaries into a UK bank account where you will pay a small amount of Tax and NI.
+Wages may not seem much but all your other costs are paid.
 Make sure you have insurance cover whether taken with the company or your own.
-Help with asking the right questions at interview is available at www.findaskijob.com.
-Be warned hours can be long and it isn’t uncommon to work a 50 to 60 hour week!
-Chnageove rday when the old guests leave and the new ones arrive is a particularly long gruelling day as you have to clean the chalet or hotel from top to toe and have it looking as good as new for your new arrivals!
+Be warned hours can be long, and it isn’t uncommon to work a 50 to 60 hour week!
+Changeover day when the old guests leave and the new ones arrive is a particularly long gruelling day as you have to clean the chalet or hotel from top to toe and have it looking as good as new for your new arrivals!

 If you are a competent cook and think you can run a chalet on your own or with a friend or partner then the ski companies and private chalets want to hear from you as well.
 You must be able to design and serve a mouth-watering dinner party style menu for 6 nights of the week within a budget.
 Many companies offer you tips and advice on their own training course at the beginning of the season so if you have the confidence and want to run your own chalet for the season there is no better job!
-If you are not sure your catering skills are up to the right standard then why not look at investing in a cookery course. www.findaskijob.com lists all of the top cookery schools for you to choose from and the money you invest is repaid in part by the higher chalet host wage you could earn.
-Once you have done the course you have the skills to take with you for the rest of your life and it is therefore a worthwhile investment.
-Efrem says that he always has companies on his books that are looking for cooking staff for either the winter or for the summer. ‘
+If you are not sure your catering skills are up to the right standard then why not look at investing in a cookery course.
+The money you invest is repaid in part by the higher chalet host wage you could earn.
+Once you have done the course you have the skills to take with you for the rest of your life, and it is therefore a worthwhile investment.

 Companies are now looking more and more for experienced, dedicated team players to form their resort staff.
 They need hard workers who have good experience or qualifications either in catering, sales, management or customer facing environments.’